goerli/medalla/README.md

 The Schlesi testnet is one of many steps in that direction.

 ##### What's the difference between Schlesi and _Topaz_?
 The [Topaz Testnet](https://medium.com/prysmatic-labs/introducing-topaz-testnet-8e8a4e00a700) is a single-client testnet launched by the Prysmatic Labs team.
-It's entirely comprised of prysm validators.
+It's entirely comprised of Prysm validators.

 Schlesi, on the other side, tries to have as many different clients right from the start.
 The Schlesi genesis contained 50% Lighthouse and 50% Prysm validators.
 Other clients joined the network since.
 It's a multi-client testnet.